greatsage-raphael/Autodidact/README.md

 # Autodidact
-An education app that rewards its laerners with nfts on the solana blockchain.
+An education app that rewards its learners with nfts on the solana blockchain.